Shashi456/Shashi456.github.io/_posts/Musings/Ideas/2019-06-01-Request-for-Research-Ideas-&-Startups.md

 ## Ideas

-  - A Universal Healthcare Blockchain [ Article Coming up soon]
+  - A Universal Healthcare Blockchain
+  - A Github for Githubs
+  - Content Authentication